tree-sitter-grammars/tree-sitter-markdown/CONTRIBUTING.md

 at compile time.
 The logic for this can be found in the `common/grammar.js` file.

-Tests are located in the `corpus` subfolder:
+Tests are located in the `test/corpus` subfolder:
 * `spec.txt` is taken from the examples in the [GFM spec][gfm].
 * `failing.txt` are those examples from the spec that do not pass yet.
 * `issues.txt` are test cases covering solved issues.